mit-ccrg/mit-ccrg/README.md

 You can define your own `.bashrc` in your home directory (e.g. for aliases)

+There's no home directories on the storage server.
+The storage server is mounted to the training and inference servers at `/storage/remote/`.

 **Jupyter Notebook**

 There is an alias to run jupyter notebook on all Quanta servers: `jpt $port_num`.
-E.g. type `jpt 8880` will open an jupyter notebook at port 8880.
+E.g. type `jpt 8880` will open a jupyter notebook at port 8880.
 You can listen to the port from your local machine with ssh

 `ssh -N -f -L localhost:8880:localhost:8880 user_name@host_name`.

 To make life easier, you can define a local alias function